fine-man/shell/README.md

 ## Assumptions
 - Maximum length of a command can be `MAXLINE = 1000`
 - Maximum number of arguments can be `MAXARGS = 1000`
+- jobs are not ordered in alphabetical order